JustAnalytics vs Plausible vs Fathom: An Honest Comparison

 Okay, this is the part where we talk about ourselves.
 We'll try to keep it honest.

 The free tier is real.
-Up to 10,000 pageviews per month, no credit card required, no "free trial that expires," no feature gating.
-For a personal blog, a portfolio site, or an early-stage startup — it's genuinely free and it includes custom events, API access, and the same dashboard as paid plans.
-Neither Plausible nor Fathom offers anything comparable at the free level.
+100K events/month, one site, 6 months of data retention, no credit card, no "free trial that expires."
+For a personal blog, a portfolio site, or an early-stage startup it's genuinely free and includes custom events, API access, and the same web-analytics dashboard as Pro.
+Neither Plausible nor Fathom offers anything comparable at the free level — both run trials, then meter.

-Custom events are where we think we pull ahead.
+Custom events are where we think we pull ahead at the analytics layer.
 Unlimited custom events on every plan, including free.
 The event API is a single JavaScript call, and you can set up funnels and conversion paths without workarounds.
 We've had users track 7-step SaaS onboarding flows with custom events in about 20 minutes, with the funnel visualization working out of the box.
 On Plausible, the same setup requires their Growth plan and some custom property workarounds.
 On Fathom, it's doable but the UI for analyzing event sequences isn't as clean.

 That custom-event flexibility is also why teams running paid ads pair JustAnalytics with click fraud detection — we've seen ClickzProtect users wire ad-click events into JustAnalytics to spot fraud patterns by hour and source.
 And teams running pay-per-call ads use it alongside VeloCalls to track which traffic sources actually drive qualified phone conversions.